Problems With Retained Fluids? Try These Detox Tips

 First, all you need is a dry body brush.
 Then, use it to rub your feet and up, always towards your heart.
 You should use long strokes on your arms and legs, and circular strokes on the torso and joints.
 Don’t forget your back.
 If you can’t do it yourself, find someone to help you out.

 Do vigorous exercise

-Another way to get rid of extra fluid in your body is through your sweat by doing medium-intensity exercise.
+Another way to get rid of extra fluid in your body is by doing medium-intensity exercise.

 Doing intervals is popular and serves this purpose, too.
-What it consists of is high-intensity exercise with several seconds of rest, repeating this a certain number of times.
+This consists of high-intensity exercise with several seconds of rest, repeating this a certain number of times.